Dumblevor/project-2/README.md

 ### Overview

 This is the second project of the software engineering immersive course at General Assembly London.
 The assignment was to **build a React application** that consumes a **public API**.
 The project was to be completed in a **group of 2** within **5** over 2 weeks.
-My partner and I chose a Rick & Morty API whereas our site would request and display a random character dependant on the user gender selection.
+My partner and I chose a Rick & Morty API whereas our site would request and display a random character depending on the user's gender selection.

 Access [here](https://dumblevor.github.io/spce_inv1/).